tueimage/essential-skills/linux-essentials.md

 During one of your projects or courses you may have to work with Linux.
 One prominent example is when you will use a GPU-server for deep learning experiments.
 Linux is an operating system (OS), like Windows, Android, or iOS.
 There are many distributions (think 'versions') of Linux, and you will probably use a distribution called Ubuntu.

 If you are using Linux on your own PC you can use the graphical user interface, which has the windows, text fields, and application windows that you are used to.
-However, mostly when using Linux, you will interact with Linux using a Terminal: a text-based interface on which you can type commands.
+However, in most cases, you will interact with Linux using a Terminal: a text-based interface on which you can type commands.
 When using a remote server, you will have no choice but to use the Terminal.

 This chapter has no explicit exercises, as it works best as a tutorial: just follow along the instructions in the text.